niermann/holoaverage/docs/overview.rst

 Python API
 ----------

-Instead of calling the script on the command line, it can be also directly invoked within python.
+Instead of calling the program on the command line, it can be also directly invoked within python.
 The parameters are passed as a dictionary object to the following function:

 .. py:function:: holoaverage.holoaverage(param[, basepath=""][, verbose=0])